top of page

 • Improved mobility

-• Train fast twitch muscle fibres
+• Train fast twitch muscle fibers

 • Improved sprint speed